drscranto/website_kts1/content/home/about.md

 # Welcome!

 I'm a data scientist, working in both R and Python, on problems in machine learning and computational statistics.
-I currently work in the health care field as a senior data scientist at Elsevier in the Precision Medicine department.
-I am also an organizer for [RLadies](https://rladies.org/), a global network of meetup groups to support gender diversity in the R community.
-My background is in statistical ecology where I developed basic theory and statistical tools for population and community ecologists, also known as "Data Science for Bugs."
+I currently work in the health care field as a software engineering lead and senior data scientist at Elsevier.
+We focus on building software prodcuts and platforms for Advanced Clinical Decision Support.
+My background is in statistical ecology where I developed basic theory and novel statistical methods for population and community ecologists, also known as "Data Science for Bugs."
+In the past I have also been an organizer for [RLadies](https://rladies.org/), a global network of meetup groups to support gender diversity in the R community.

 I'm fascinated by the ways variability or noise changes the patterns that we expect to emerge in data.
 I focus on computational approaches for both frequentist and Bayesian frameworks to account for variability in mechanistic models as well as machine learning techniques to train predictive models.